edfungus/crouton-prototype/README.md

 }
 ```

-`*name` is the name of the crouton and also the name used in an address
+`*name` is the name of the crouton and also the name used in the address

-`*description` is the description of the crouton shown in the ui
+`*description` is the description of the crouton shown in Crouton UI

 `*status` represents how the crouton is doing.
 The only options are `good` or `bad`